caycebrown/Unit-4-Game/README.md

         -decrement your attack power from enemies health -decrement enemies counter attack power from your health -update html to display both events
-        -trigger win lose events
+        -update these the hp for both characters and atk power for the user character -trigger win lose events

+If enemy hp reaches zero remove from screen

+if user hp reaches zero display loss alert and end game